JanKubesIsBest/Crypto-Search-Flutter-Case-Study/COMMENTS.md

 # What I have learned 🚀
 I have learned a lot of things...

-First off, I have not had that big of a expiriance with Rest APIs, because in my previous projects I worked mainly with Firebase api and packages.
+First off, I have not had that big of a experience with Rest APIs, because in my previous projects I worked mainly with Firebase api and packages.

 Next thing I learned was Fl_charts, which is quite fun way of displaying data.
 I had quite a struggle making it work, but in the end, it was worth it.